 The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Bonds.
-The State has made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that interest on the Bonds will not be included in federal gross income.
+The State has made certain representations and covenanted to comply with certain restrictions, conditions, and requirements designed to ensure that interest on the Bonds will not be included in federal gross income.
 Inaccuracy of these representations or failure to comply with these covenants may result in interest on the Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Bonds.
-The opinion of Bond Counsel delivered in connection with the original issuance of the Bonds assumed the accuracy of these representations and compliance with these covenants.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) or any other matters coming to the attention of Bond Counsel after the date of original issuance of the Bonds may adversely affect the value of, or the tax status of interest on, the Bonds.
-Accordingly, the opinion of Bond Counsel delivered in connection with the original issuance of the Bonds is not intended to, and may not, be relied upon in connection with any such other actions, events or matters.
+The opinion of Bond Counsel assumes the accuracy of these representations and compliance with these covenants.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the Bonds may adversely affect the value of, or the tax status of interest on, the Bonds.
+Accordingly, the opinion of Bond Counsel is not intended to, and may not, be relied upon in connection with any such actions, events or matters.

-Although Bond Counsel rendered its opinion that interest on the Bonds is excluded from gross income for federal income tax purposes and is exempt from State of California personal income taxes, the ownership or disposition of, or the accrual or receipt of interest on, the Bonds may otherwise affect a holder's federal, state or local tax liability.
-The nature and extent of these other tax consequences will depend upon the particular tax status of the holder or the holder's other items of income or deduction.
-Bond Counsel expressed no opinion regarding any such other tax consequences.
+Although Bond Counsel is of the opinion that interest on the Bonds is excluded from gross income for federal income tax purposes and is exempt from State of California personal income taxes, the ownership or disposition of, or the accrual or receipt of amounts treated as interest on, the Bonds may otherwise affect a Beneficial Owner's federal, state, or local tax liability.
+The nature and extent of these other tax consequences depends upon the particular tax status of the Beneficial Owner or the Beneficial Owner's other items of income or deduction.
+Bond Counsel expresses no opinion regarding any such other tax consequences.

-Current and future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Bonds to be subject, directly or indirectly, in whole or in part, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent holders of Bonds from realizing the full current benefit of the tax status of such interest.
+Current and future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Bonds to be subject, directly or indirectly, in whole or in part, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent Beneficial Owners from realizing the full current benefit of the tax status of such interest.
 For example, the Obama Administration's budget proposals in recent years have proposed legislation that would limit the exclusion from gross income of interest on the Bonds to some extent for high-income individuals.
 The introduction or enactment of any such legislative proposals or clarification of the Code or court decisions may also affect, perhaps significantly, the market price for, or marketability of, the Bonds.
 Prospective purchasers of the Bonds should consult their own tax advisors regarding the potential impact of any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel is expected to express no opinion.

-The opinion of Bond Counsel delivered in connection with the original issuance of the Bonds was based on then-current legal authority, covered certain matters not directly addressed by such authorities, and represented Bond Counsel's judgment as to the proper treatment of the Bonds for federal income tax purposes.
-The opinion of Bond Counsel is not binding on the Internal Revenue Service ("IRS") or the courts.
-Furthermore, Bond Counsel cannot give and has not given any opinion or assurance about the activities of the State after the date on which the opinion was delivered, nor has Bond Counsel given any opinion or assurance about the effect of changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
+The opinion of Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsel's judgment as to the proper treatment of the Bonds for federal income tax purposes.
+It is not binding on the Internal Revenue Service ("IRS") or the courts.
+Furthermore, Bond Counsel cannot give and has not given any opinion or assurance about the future activities of the State, or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
 The State has covenanted, however, to comply with the requirements of the Code.